5genesis/Portal/README.md

 ### Pre-requisites

-The Portal requires connectivity with running instances of the Dispatcher (user authentication and NS onboarding) and ELCM (facility registry and experiment execution).
+The Portal requires connectivity with running instances of the Dispatcher (user authentication and NS onboarding) and ELCM (platform registry and experiment execution).

 > Additional dependencies may be needed depending on your environment.
 For example, older Windows version may require certain Visual C++ redistributables to be installed, and the following packages are known to be required on many Ubuntu